nenhang/IMIG-Source/README.md

     sh make.sh
     ```

-    > If you encounter issues in `make.sh`, you may check if your python, CUDA and PyTorch versions are compatible.
+    > if you encounter issues when installing GroundingDINO using `pip install -e .`, such as `ModuleNotFoundError: No module named 'pip'`, you can try installing with `pip install -e . --no-build-isolation --config-settings editable_mode=strict`.
+If you encounter issues in `make.sh`, you may check if your python, CUDA and PyTorch versions are compatible.
 Higher versions are likely to cause issues.

 3. Download all the pre-trained models' weights used in our code.
 All the download links and Huggingface URLs are provided in the [`environ_config_template.py`](./environ_config_template.py) file.
 After downloading, please modify the paths in `environ_config_template.py` accordingly.
 Then refer to [`third_party/DeRIS/README.md`](./third_party/DeRIS/README.md) to download the model weights required by DeRIS and place them under `third_party/DeRIS/pretrain_weights/` as follows: